If you follow a Mediterranean style diet (or enjoy eggplants), you may be wondering if you can continue to enjoy eating eggplants during pregnancy.

 Folate is especially important during the first trimester of pregnancy.
 This is because folate plays a role in the prevention of neural tube defects.

 Even 20 years after the US required folic acid fortification in grain-based products, around 20% of women are still deficient (7).
 Adding more high folate foods to your diet pre-pregnancy and during pregnancy is wise.

 Manganese is one of the least studied micronutrients when it comes to pregnancy.
-Although you are unlikely to be deficient, it is still important to consume the recommended amount as both deficiency and excessive consumption can lead to negative outcomes (8).
+Although you are unlikely to be deficient, it is still important to consume the recommended amount.
+Both deficiency and excessive consumption of manganese can lead to negative outcomes (8).

 Eggplants are a versatile ingredient.
-While opting for “low-calorie” food finds is generally not recommended during pregnancy, if you find yourself in a situation where you are gaining too much weight too quickly, this is a great addition to any meal.
+While focusing exclusively on “low-calorie” food finds is generally not recommended during pregnancy, if you find yourself in a situation where you are gaining too much weight too quickly, this is a great addition to any meal.

 Here are some recipe and meal ideas to incorporate eggplant into your meals:

 - Eggplant fries

 While you can eat too much eggplant, a daily serving of eggplant will not harm you or your baby during pregnancy.

 Not only is consuming eggplant during pregnancy completely safe, but it also comes with health benefits for mom and baby!

 Eggplant provides fiber, folate, manganese, potassium, copper, and antioxidants, amongst other nutrients important for you and baby during this time.